sBwatts/hugo-website/content/papers/proximity-service-providers-2024/index.md

 ---

----

 ##### Citation

 Brown, K. L., Watts, S., Turner, P. R., \& Wallace, D. (2025).
-Does proximity to service providers impact punitivity in stop outcomes for individuals experiencing homelessness?.
-Journal of Crime and Justice, 48(2), 157-175.
+Does proximity to service providers impact punitivity in stop outcomes for individuals experiencing homelessness? *Journal of Crime and Justice*, 48(2), 157-175.

 ```BibTeX
 @article{brown2025does,